sonalipriyaa/amazon/README.md

-# amazon clone using html css
+Building Amazon clone using HTML and CSS